TuriGuilano/main_react_documentation/README.md

 }
 ```

 To be efficient in binding functions to the components props we can call the constructor method which is a method that takes props as a param.
-Inside the constructor we call super, again with the props as param to set it equal to the props of the parent.
+We have to call props when we overwrite the props.
+Inside the constructor we call super, again with the props as param.
 After, inside the constructor we bind all the methods that need to have access to the props, eg:

 ```
 constructor(props) {